Naman-Pal/SIHMON/ceng355report.md

 ## 1.0 Introduction
 ### 1.1 Background
 Our vision is to provide parents/caregivers, a convenient way to monitor their infant’s health in real-time.
-With the baby wearing the bracelet, parents can not only track their baby's critical health metrics but also receive alerts if the metrics cross a certain threshold.
+With the baby wearing the bracelet, parents can track their baby's critical health metrics and receive alerts if the metrics cross a certain threshold.
 Inspired by the increasing deaths worldwide caused by SIDS (Sudden Infant Death Syndrome), we created SIHMON (Smart Infant Health MONitor).
-SIHMON will revolutionize the Healthcare Industry.
-The app provides a user-friendly interface to view the data, understand trends, and share information with healthcare professionals.
+SIHMON will revolutionize the Healthcare Industry by providing a user-friendly interface to monitor the health information of the infant, understand trends, and share information with healthcare professionals.
 Even non-technical caregivers can easily navigate our app.
 Ultimately, we aim to help parents/caregivers ensure their baby's well-being and give them peace of mind.
+This report dives into the development methodologies and strategies, including the software and hardware we used to bring the idea of SIHMON to reality.
+We have used an iterative approach to build this report.

 ### 1.2 Project Requirements and Specifications
 #### 1.2.1 Hardware Requirements: -